Electricity Smart Meters NSW & Victoria - Complete Guide

 "Smart meters are remotely read by your retailers appointed metering data provider, these meters record your energy in the same way as interval meters, that is, recording how much electricity is used every 30 minutes."

-Amongst all the early discussion people were vying to protect 'their' meter.
+Amongst all the early discussion about smart meters in Victoria, people were vying to protect 'their' meter.

 "An old man in Ringwood has threatened to set his dogs on installers, and another more benign bloke wants to turn the garden hose on them."